gw-engineering/community-gw-cdr-and-reputation-check/README.md

 - A: ReversingLabs

 - Q: Is the Reputation Service free for commercial use?
-- A: No. A Licence must be pruchased
+- A: No. A Licence must be purchased

 - Q: Why does the CDR step sometimes fail?
 - A: Occassionally, if the file is badly broken and does not sufficiently conform to a file specification, safe file reconstruction may be prevented.
 Whilst a document parser *may* be able to open a non-conforming file and represent its contents, a bad actor may be relying on a vulnerability in the parser or local environment to mount an attack.